 Herpes Simplex Encephalitis (HSE) should have been suspected, and aciclovir (an antiviral drug) should have been administered immediately.

-As a result of this delay, Matthew sustained serious brain damage.
+As a result of this delay, ME sustained serious brain damage.
 He is now 17, and as a result of the brain damage he suffers daily epileptic attacks and severe learning difficulties, as well as serious attention and behavioural problems.

-Matthew's mother said:
+ME's mother said: